needle-mirror/com.unity.behavior/Documentation~/node-types.md

 The logic flow of the behavior graph begins at the start node at the top.
 You can then add further nodes to develop and expand your behavior graph.

-The tables in this section provide information on the different types of nodes available in Unity Behavior along with their description.
+The following tables provide information on the different types of nodes available in Unity Behavior along with their description.

 ## Action node types